Yaashwaant/landregitry/README.md

 Currently, no automated tests are included.
 Manual testing is recommended by running the backend and frontend and interacting with the UI and API.

----

-If you need help with deployment or further development, feel free to ask.